HimanshuGoel/my-full-stack-learning-app/BEST_PRACTICES.md

 ![bp-ux-button-variations.webp](./src/assets/images/bp-ux-button-variations.webp)

-### 1.13 Use proper colours for positive and negative actions
+### 1.13 Use proper colors for positive and negative actions

 For example, a red button might be used to indicate a warning or a destructive action like "Delete", while a green button might be used to indicate a positive action such as saving or approving something.
 Moreover, you can add an icon to the context to make it even more prominent.